Ganesh40292/hospital-management-system/README.md

 <img width="1121" height="346" alt="image" src="https://github.com/user-attachments/assets/fa8956dd-9dcd-498a-a734-5a871f402d70" />

-🔮 Future Improvements
+## 🔮 Future Improvements

-🔐 JWT Authentication
+- 🔐 JWT Authentication
-📊 Charts & analytics
+- 📊 Charts & Analytics
-📱 Mobile responsive UI
+- 📱 Mobile Responsive UI
-🔔 Notifications
+- 🔔 Notifications
-📄 Export reports
+- 📄 Export Reports

----

-## 🎯 Project Status

-✔ Completed core features
-⚠️ Minor UI improvements can be added in future

----

   ## 🙌 Acknowledgements

-This project was developed as part of academic learning and practice in full-stack development --
+This project was developed as part of academic learning and practice in full-stack development.

-👨‍💻 Author
+### 👨‍💻 Author
 Ganesh Prasad
 📍 Udupi, India 🇮🇳

-⭐ Support
+### ⭐ Support
 If you like this project, give it a ⭐ on GitHub!